ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Let `[aggregator]` denote the helper's API endpoint.
 The leader sends a POST request to `[aggregator]/aggregate` with its AggregateInitReq message as the payload.
 The media type is "message/ppm-aggregate-init-req".
+In addition, this request MUST be authenticated as described in {{https-sender-auth}}.

 #### Helper Initialization